pion/mdns/README.md

 https://tools.ietf.org/html/rfc6762
 https://tools.ietf.org/id/draft-ietf-rtcweb-mdns-ice-candidates-02.html

+### Roadmap
+The library is used as a part of our WebRTC implementation.
+Please refer to that [roadmap](https://github.com/pion/webrtc/issues/9) to track our major milestones.

 ### Community
-Pion has an active community on the [Golang Slack](https://invite.slack.golangbridge.org/).
-Sign up and join the **#pion** channel for discussions and support.
-You can also use [Pion mailing list](https://groups.google.com/forum/#!forum/pion).
+Pion has an active community on the [Slack](https://pion.ly/slack).

+Follow the [Pion Twitter](https://twitter.com/_pion) for project updates and important WebRTC news.

 We are always looking to support **your projects**.
 Please reach out if you have something to build!
 If you need commercial support or don't want to use public methods you can contact us at [team@pion.ly](mailto:team@pion.ly)

 ### Contributing